coderamen666/srd-v3.5-md/spells/spells-m-o.md

 Ceramic or wooden objects with multiple breaks can be invisibly rejoined to be as strong as new.
-A hole in a leather sack or a wineskin is completely healed over by *mending.* The spell can repair a magic item, but the item's magical abilities are not restored.
+A hole in a leather sack or a wineskin is completely healed over by *mending.* The spell can repair a magic item, but the item’s magical abilities are not restored.
 The spell cannot mend broken magic rods, staffs, or wands, nor does it affect creatures (including constructs).